 Exercising your Abs during pregnancy will reduce the risk of back pain and will support your pelvic organs.
 It’s just that you have to do it in moderate conditions, don’t overdo it.
 Plus don’t lift extremely heavyweights.
 Check with your trainer or google how much weight you can lift during pregnancy.

 Sit-ups and crunches should be avoided after the first trimesters and lying flat on your back but plank you can do.
 In case your doctor has restricted you to do so and any abdominal exercises.

 Myths # 9 Does Exercise Induce Labor Pain?

 Myths # 10 Pregnant Women should Stop Exercising in the Third Trimester?

 No, not at all, no need to stop your exercise routine in any phase during your pregnancy.
 It will be better for you to Work out your pelvic floor by doing Kegel exercises.

-You must be feeling tired in your third trimester due to your weight, but it’s very important to continue walking and exercise which will help you and baby to have good childbirth experience.
+You must be feeling tired in your third trimester due to your weight, but it’s very important to continue walking and exercise which will help you and your baby to have a good childbirth experience.
 Sometime when the baby head is not at the lower position, some doctor suggests pregnant women’s do floor cleaning in-house, to bring the baby head at the right location.